DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/robot/other.rst

 	,
 We can see there are many different urp files in this directory.
 We can use:

-1. Manual_Calibration.urp for cheese borad manual calibration;
+1. Manual_Calibration.urp for cheese board manual calibration;

 .. image:: Images/cali.png
     :width: 80%